for the Social, Digital, Connected Leader

 The following are some common topics that can be addressed in my executive coaching sessions.

-Leadership strategy for Agile Organization Development: The key to a successful Agile organizational transformation is in alignment.
+Leadership for Agile Organization Development: The key to a successful Agile organizational transformation is in alignment.
 Senior sponsorship is a must, but often cases that’s not enough.
 Leaders will typically need to pick up an active role in facilitating the transformation, and this is an area that I can provide intricate pointers as an Organization Development professional and Agile practitioner.

 Developing Executive Presence: As leaders depart from old command and control habits and transition to a “leaders as facilitators, managers as coaches” modus operandi, the sense of loss of power can be unsettling.
 Executive presence can fill that gap.
 Executive presence is about exercising influence by having a clear intention of how you want to be perceived by people, and authentically communicating accordingly.
 It is a new mindset and a communication skill set that takes practice to master, and we can work on it through coaching.